lunikell/CapstoneComicData/README.md

 - the file with the full analysis "Capstone_Comicdata.R"

 THE DATA (OPTIONALLY)
-- the full data file "data_comics.RData" has been downloaded and stored before.
-(This download is optional, by default the data is downloaded in the given files.
+- the full data file "data_comics.RData" (This download is optional, by default the data is downloaded in the given files.
 See comments how to use this)

 THE WRITTEN REPORT
 - the report as pdf file "CapstoneProject_Comicdata_Markdown.pdf"